History of the Improv

 In the beginning….there was Budd

 Future giants of American comedy all vied for stage time at the New York club.
-In an effort to be noticed by Budd, nothing was off-limits to young comedians desperately hoping to be selected.
+In an effort to be noticed by Budd, nothing was off limits to young comedians desperately hoping to be selected.

-Go West Young(ish) Man
+Go West, Young(ish) Man

-Budd had a vision to expand the Improv and, in 1975, he headed West and left Chris Albrecht as the manager in-charge of the New York club.
-Albrecht had reached a career zenith, unless you consider eventually becoming the President of HBO somewhat noteworthy.
+Budd had a vision to expand the Improv and, in 1975, he headed West and left Chris Albrecht as the manager in charge.
+Albrecht had reached a career zenith, unless you consider eventually becoming the Chairman and CEO of HBO somewhat noteworthy.

 An Evening at the Improv